 ACCOUNTABILITY.
 Accountability means people will be held responsible for their actions and how they perform their duties.
+It also includes the responsibility for money or other entrusted property.
 Accountability involves having control and verification systems in place, and, if necessary, the ability to arrest, prosecute and convict offenders for illegal or corrupt behaviour.
 All personnel must be held accountable under the law regardless of rank, status and office.

 COUNTERING CORRUPTION.
 Counter-corruption measures include preventative actions that reduce the incentives and opportunities for corruption and other unethical behaviour to occur.
-The bulk of an integrity action plan will revolve around such preventative measures.
+The bulk of an Integrity Action Plan will revolve around such preventative measures.
 Counter-corruption can also include the pro-active enforcement of rules.
 It includes control, oversight and investigation of suspected corrupt activities and individuals, as well as prosecution by a legal authority.
 It is important to note that law enforcement relies on, and is inherently linked to, an effective legal system and an independent judiciary.

-An integrity action plan involves several stages, each of which we will go through in the following chapters.
+An Integrity Action Plan involves several stages, each of which we will go through in the following chapters.

 Step 1.
 Assessing risks.
-The first step is to make an accurate assessment of the corruption risks within the defence sector, and the political, social, economic and legal environment in which the sector operates.
+The first step is to make an accurate assessment of the corruption risks within the defence and related security sector, and the political, social, economic and legal environment in which the sector operates.
 An assessment is a comprehensive analysis that identifies strengths and weaknesses in the integrity system.
-Questions to ask include whether national legislation is sufficient and effective.
+Questions to ask include whether national legislation and other institutional controls are sufficient and effective.
 What is the public's perception of the government's willingness to fight corruption?
-How well do public officials (military or civilian) understand the relevant rules and regulations, and do they have the necessary tools to adhere to these rules?
+How well do public officials (military or civilian) understand the relevant rules and regulations, and do they have the necessary tools to implement and enforce to these rules?

 Step 2.
 Strategy development.
 The results of the assessment will then be used as a basis to draft a strategy.
-The strategy articulates the overall goal for counter-corruption work in the defence sector.
+The strategy articulates the overall goal for counter-corruption work in the defence and related security sector.
 The strategy should be synchronised with other existing strategies set forth government-wide or in other ministries and organisations.